 Sebastian Junger on Conflict and Coming Together

 The journalist Sebastian Junger has noticed that for many veterans, and even some civilians, war feels better than peace, and he has a theory about why that might be.
 War, he says, compels us to band together and support one another in pursuit of a clear goal.
 But under the normal conditions of modern culture, we lose those connections, and we feel lonely and lost.
-Friday, Junger joins us to discuss why we’re stronger when we come together and what tribal societies can teach us about leading meaningful lives.
+Monday, we're rebroadcasting a conversation with Junger about why we’re stronger when we come together and what tribal societies can teach us about leading meaningful lives.
 (Rebroadcast)

 Sebastian Junger is a contributing editor to Vanity Fair and the author of a number of books, including The Perfect Storm, War, and A Death in Belmont.
 Together with Tim Hetherington, he directed the documentary film Restrepo.
 His latest book is called Tribe: On Homecoming and Belonging [Amazon|Indiebound|Audible].